MicrosoftDocs/win32-pr.pt-br/desktop-src/Backup/registry-keys-for-backup-and-restore.md

 **Windows Server 2003 e Windows XP:** Não há suporte para essa chave do Registro.

-Para backups de volume no nível do bloco, Backup do Windows Server a chave do Registro **FilesNotToSnapshot** excluindo os arquivos apropriados no momento da restauração.
+Para backups de volume no nível do bloco, Windows Backup do Servidor do Windows a chave do Registro **FilesNotToSnapshot** excluindo os arquivos apropriados no momento da restauração.

 ## <a name="idletimeout"></a>IdleTimeout